chtoucas/Narvalo.NET/docs/Overview.md

 </Project>
 ```

+Test and sample projects do not need a version property file.

 ### Configure StyleCop for Visual Studio

-Edit the local StyleCop settings and link it to `etc\Strict.SourceAnalysis`
+Edit the local StyleCop settings `Settings.StyleCop` and link it to `etc\Strict.SourceAnalysis`
 or just copy the settings from another project (but not Narvalo.Core).

 Narvalo.Core is the only project including a StyleCop configuration with actual rules.